altdg/bulk_mapper/README.md

 * `-n` `--input_no` Number of requests to process in parallel.
 (See `--help` for max and default)
 * `-r` `--retires` Number of retries per request.
 (See `--help` for max and default)
 * `-t` `--timeout` API request timeout (in seconds).
 (See `--help` for max and default)
+* `-c` `--companies_only` Improves the accuracy if the input file contains only company names, no other miscellaneous text.
+Applicable only when the endpoint mapper is set to merchants.

 ## Development